Lexicon

 ORIGINAL

-A five-layer dependency structure—Identity, Settlement, Governance, Recourse, Exit—in which users stand to platforms as medieval tenants stood to lords.
+A five-layer dependency structure — Identity, Settlement, Governance, Recourse, Exit — in which users stand to platforms as medieval tenants stood to lords.
 The asymmetry is constitutive: platforms verify users; users cannot verify platforms.
-Skinner would recognize the structural parallel: dependence without recourse is not merely economic but political.
+Dependence without recourse is not merely economic but political.
 The stack encodes domination before any agent exercises it.

 Non-Domination